 - 1 tablespoon dijon mustard

-- Over medium heat cook bacon in a skillet 5-8 minutes until crispy.
-Place bacon on a paper towel to let grease drain and for the bacon to cool.
+- Over medium heat cook bacon in a large skillet about 8 minutes until crispy.
+Transfer the bacon on a paper towel lined plate to let the grease drain and for the bacon to cool.

-- Meanwhile in a large bowl whisk together the olive oil, balsamic vinegar, maple syrup, dijon mustard, and salt & pepper to taste.
+- Meanwhile in a bowl or jar whisk together the olive oil, balsamic vinegar, maple syrup, dijon mustard, and salt until combined.

-- Add brussel sprouts, pumpkin seeds, raisins, and crumble the bacon into the large bowl on top of the dressing.
+- Add the cooked brussel sprouts, pumpkin seeds, raisins, and crumble the bacon into a large bowl and drizzle on the dressing.
 Toss and serve immediately.

 Nutrition Information:Yield: 6 Serving Size: 1